 Fainting is the main symptom of vasovagal syncope.
 You may have symptoms before fainting such as:

 Warm, flushed feeling

 Face that turns pale

-If you lie down at the first sign of these symptoms, you will often be able to prevent fainting.
+If you lie down and elevate your legs at the first sign of these symptoms, you will often be able to prevent fainting.
 Not everyone notices symptoms before fainting, however.